peggydbc1217/React-Pratice-WorldWide/readme.md

-Praticing React, contextAPI and React leaflet library.
+Mainly pratice React, contextAPI and React leaflet library.
-Havent done with my server API.
+Try to build front end and backend myself and explore some featues in React leaflet.